cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 ![Example-image of the set representation with trees](&imgroot&/DSU_example.png)

-At the beginning every element starts as a single set, therefore each vertex is its own tree.
+In the beginning, every element starts as a single set, therefore each vertex is its own tree.
 Then we combine the set containing the element 1 and the set containing the element 2.
 Then we combine the set containing the element 3 and the set containing the element 4.
-And in the last step we can the sets containing the elements 1 and 3 are merged.
+And in the last step, we combine the set containing the element 1 and the set containing the element 3.

 For the implementation this means that we will have to maintain an array `parent` that stores a reference to its immediate ancestor in the tree.